Edward Knight

 • Commercial Litigation

-Edward’s core litigation practice centres on commercial contract disputes, whether domestic or international.
+Edward’s core litigation practice centers on commercial contract disputes, whether domestic or international.
 In addition to appearing at all levels of the English Courts and the Privy Council, he has appeared before the Eastern Caribbean Supreme Court and Court of Appeal, the Dubai International Financial Centre Court and has advised on claims in the Channel Islands and Africa.
 He has substantial experience where matters coincide with fraud and/or insolvency.
-Edward is recommended in this area in Legal 500.
-Recent cases include:
+Recommended for commercial litigation in Legal 500, clients comment Edward is a “great team player.
+He has his eye on the detail but doesn’t overlook the commercial aspects”.

-• Crestar v Newton [2017-2018]: Edward acts in a dispute over the distribution of funds out of escrow following the failure of contracts relating to the transfer of oil production assets in Nigeria.
+• Crestar v Newton: Acting in a dispute over the distribution of funds out of escrow following the failure of contracts relating to the transfer of oil production assets in Nigeria.

-• GlobeMed v Oman Insurance Company [2017- ]: Edward is acting in a claim relating to the renunciation of a contract for the provision of insurance administrative services in the Dubai International Financial Centre Court.
+• GlobeMed v Oman Insurance Company: Edward acts in a claim relating to the renunciation of a contract for the provision of insurance administrative services in the Dubai International Financial Centre Court.
+The proceedings included reference to the JJC and appearance before the DIFC Court of Appeal.

-• Ahmad v Saba [2017]: Edward appeared in the DIFC Court in relation to a derivative action arising out of the unlawful disposal of company assets.
+• Ahmad v Saba: Edward appeared in the DIFC Court in relation to a derivative action arising out of the unlawful disposal of company assets.

-• Aquarius v Barber & others [2016]: Claim, and associated injunctive relief, in the Commercial Court in respect of breaches of fiduciary duty of the captain of a superyacht and claim against associated recipients of that property.
+• Aquarius v Barber & others: Claim, and associated injunctive relief, in the Commercial Court in respect of breaches of fiduciary duty of the captain of a superyacht and claim against associated recipients of that property.

 • Force India Formula One v Etihad [2010] EWCA Civ 1051: Edward acted for Force India team in the Defendant’s appeal over breach of Formula One sponsorship contracts.